S-J-HAN/INFO30005-2019-CDJR/README.md

 #### Sign up

-- To use drawer, first sign up at https://drawer-by-cdjr.herokuapp.com/register
+- To use drawer, first sign up at [Register](https://drawer-by-cdjr.herokuapp.com/register)
 - You can also view artwork without logging in, but the full experience requires an account.

 #### Explore

 - The explore page is a full gallery of user works
 - You can click on any of the photos to view it more closely, and if you’re logged in, you can even give it a like!
-- Visit the explore page at https://drawer-by-cdjr.herokuapp.com/photo.
+- Visit the explore page at [Explore](https://drawer-by-cdjr.herokuapp.com/photo)

 #### View Art

 - If you’re logged in, every individual artwork uploaded to our platform is likeable and commentable
 - This gives you the power to have in depth conversations with other users, allowing you to learn from and give feedback to them!
-- You can check out a sample artwork page at https://drawer-by-cdjr.herokuapp.com/photo/5cc47500a6a81060a789d253.
+- You can check out a sample artwork page at [Show Page](https://drawer-by-cdjr.herokuapp.com/photo/5cc47500a6a81060a789d253)

 #### Profile Page